 Every Archewell project (Prince Harry and Meghan Markle) is coming to Netflix

-Among Netflix’s biggest overall deals, none have made global headlines that the Archewell Productions deal did when it was announced by Netflix.
+Among Netflix’s biggest overall deals, none of the deals with Archewell Productions made headlines when they were announced by Netflix.
 Here’s an ongoing look at each upcoming project on Netflix with Prince Harry and Meghan Markle.

-The Duke and Duchess of Sussex were first announced in September 2020 that they had signed a global production deal with Netflix with the new production company.
-Some sources said she was offered $ 100 million in exchange for the deal.
+The Duke and Duchess of Sussex first announced in September 2020 that they had signed a global production deal with Netflix with the new production company.
+Some sources said she got $ 100 million for the deal.

-The couple had a turbulent few years after leaving the royal family to retire from the royal spotlight (also: It will be the Megxit.
-Appointed).
+The couple struggled to retire from the royal spotlight a few years after leaving the Royal Family (also: It will be Megaxit.
+Eye).

 Archewell-site (which also describes the couple’s efforts outside of Netflix), states that Archewell “will use the power of storytelling to embrace our common humanity and our duty of truth through a compassionate lens.”

-However, Obama’s deal with Netflix through his own production company, Higher Ground Productions, has drawn similar criticism, as it has become incredibly prolific for Netflix with 17 projects currently released or in development.
+However, Obama’s deal with Netflix through his production company, Higher Ground Productions, has received similar criticism and has become incredibly prolific for Netflix with 17 projects currently released or in development.

 Prince Harry and Meghan Markle’s upcoming Netflix projects